reedspool/reeds-website-eleventy/src/blog/20220924-two-paragraphs.md

 Did I write enough?
 Did I overexplain?
 How big are these paragraphs supposed to be?
 I doubted not only the article's advice but my ability to write anything at all.

 I looked at my two paragraphs with half doubt and half pride.
-I accomplished something, but I did not know what to expect next.
+I had accomplished something, but I did not know what to expect next.
 I went to lunch.

 When I returned from lunch, my two paragraphs were waiting for me.
 They looked unfamiliar.
 I did not remember what I wrote.